Research Prototype Authentication

 Client

 Argon2id is a deterministic function: given the same password, salt, and parameters, it always produces the same output.
-The client re-runs Argon2id with the retrieved salt to reproduce the exact h₁ that was used during registration.
+The client re-runs Argon2id with the retrieved salt to reproduce the same field witness that was used during registration.

 Deterministic re-derivation